richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_plusLogAnalytics.md

 ## Connect Data Factory to Log Analytics

-1. Start by creating an instance of Log Analytics if you don't have one already.
-You can do this from the Azure portal by navigating to the Log Analytics workspaces page and clicking on "Add".
+1. Instantiate Data Factory and Log Analytics

-2. After creating the Log Analytics instance, make note of the Workspace ID and Primary Key as you'll need these later.
+   a.
+Note the Log Analytics Workspace ID and Primary Key

-3. Next, navigate to your Azure Data Factory instance in the Azure portal.

-4. In the left menu, click on "Diagnostic settings".
+2. Navigate to Data Factory >> Monitoring >> Diagnostic Settings

-5. Click on "+ Add diagnostic setting".
+3. Click on "+ Add diagnostic setting" and complete the resulting form:

 6. In the "Diagnostic settings" form, fill in the name for your settings, and under "Destination details", choose "Send to Log Analytics".